laurelherting/lmh-headspace/AWS/examTips.md

   * AWS Elastic Beanstalk
   * Amazon Elastic Container Service (Amazon ECS)
   * AWS Fargate
+    * run containers w/out servers or clusters
   * ie. build golden Docker images & use ECS Container Registry to manage them
-* what is infrastructure as code?
+* What is Infrastructure as Code?
-  *
+  * known as IaC
 * What AWS service allows you to use Infrastructure as Code?
+  * CloudFormation
+    * model and provision cloud infrastructure resources
 * You are charged $$ for ELBs
 * Classic Load Balancer
   * Layer 4 routing (TCP)
 * Application Load Balancer
   * Layer 7 routing
-  * Has Target Groups
+  * has Target Groups

 ### AWS Security Whitepaper
 * Key Pairs